einse/trigger/README.md

 If "examples.txt" is not found, the usage info will be printed.

-You can also invoke the usage info by typing ```--help``` (note that the script execution will be halted, even if any other keys provided):
+You can also invoke the usage info by adding the ```--help``` flag (note that the script execution will be halted, even if any other flags provided):

     python2 tokenizer.py --help